rchain/architecture-docs/contracts/contract-design.rst

 The first three terms denote I/O, describing the actions of message passing:

-* **0** is the form of the inert or stopped process that is the ground of the model.
+* :code:`0` is the form of the inert or stopped process that is the ground of the model.

-* The input term, **for( ptrn1 <- x1; … ; ptrnN <- xN )P**, is the form of an input-guarded process, P, listening for a set of patterns, ptrnN, on a set of channels, xN.
+* The input term, :code:`for( ptrn1 <- x1; … ; ptrnN <- xN )P`, is the form of an input-guarded process, P, listening for a set of patterns, ptrnN, on a set of channels, xN.
 On receiving such a pattern, continuation P is invoked [#]_.
 Scala programmers will notice the “for-comprehension” as syntactic sugar for treating channel access monadically [#]_.
 The result is that all input-channels are subject to pattern matching, which constructs an input-guard of sorts.

 .. [#] See Scala Documentation: For-Comprehensions
 .. [#] See Scala Documentation: Delimited Continuations